OfficeDev/office-js-docs-pr/docs/excel/configure-your-add-in-to-use-the-browser-runtime.md

     </Requirements>
     ```

 4. Find the `<VersionOverrides>` section, and add the following `<Runtimes>` section.
 The lifetime needs to be **long** so that the custom functions can still work even when the task pane is closed.
 The resid is `ContosoAddin.Url` which references a string in the resources section later.
-You can use any resid value you want.
+You can use any resid value you want, but it should match the resid of the other elements in your add-in elements.

     ```xml
     <VersionOverrides xmlns="http://schemas.microsoft.com/office/taskpaneappversionoverrides" xsi:type="VersionOverridesV1_0">